 For many, losing time, engaging in risky behaviors and having to repair the damage done to relationships creates feelings of fear, worry, depression and anger.
-To address the problems associated with blackouts, you must understand the mechanisms that cause them first.
+To address the problems associated with blackouts, you must first understand the mechanisms that cause them.
 Because blackouts are a widespread subject, there are many connected issues.

 As mentioned earlier, bipolar disorder shares similar symptoms to ADHD.
 ADHD and bipolar are often both diagnosed in one person.
 Extreme periods of impulsivity can end in a blackout period.
 During periods of impulsivity, someone will engage in behaviors without considering the possible repercussions of their actions.
 In the best-case scenario, someone will eat too much fattening food or get their nose pierced.
 In the worst-case, someone will commit crimes, complete violent acts or put themselves at risk.